michael-hirschmugl/ps2-blueretro/README.md

 ## Project Status

 The project is currently in the **Prototype v2** phase.
 Prototype v1 has been successfully tested, enabling the definition of all remaining pin configurations.
 The schematic for v2 is complete, and the PCB design is in progress.
+Testing of Prototype v2 has commenced.

 ### Prototype v2 Features